DavidCC812/Moonshot_Project/documents/thesis_document/thesis_document.md

 Even with limited scope and a curated list of destinations, the application should be able to demonstrate that itinerary steps can be dynamically selected and filtered in a way that respects the user’s accessibility requirements.
 This assumption supports the technical viability of expanding the model to a larger set of destinations in future iterations.

+These hypotheses form the basis for the implementation strategy and define the success criteria by which the prototype’s value will be assessed.

 # 6. Thesis

 ## 6.1 Central Thesis Statement